marmarek/qubes-doc/introduction/contributing.md

 ---
+lang: en
 layout: doc
-title: Contributing to the Qubes OS Project
 permalink: /doc/contributing/
 redirect_from:
 - /en/doc/contributing/
 - /doc/ContributingHowto/
 - /wiki/ContributingHowto/
+ref: 125
+title: Contributing to the Qubes OS Project
 ---

 How to Contribute to the Qubes OS Project